Home > Catalog > Roman Coins > The Twelve Caesars > Antonia > SH68887

 Antonia was the daughter of Marc Antony and Octavia, the wife of Nero Drusus, the mother of Claudius, and a grandmother of Caligula.
 Renowned for her beauty and virtue, Antonia was revered by the Roman people.
 She was probably poisoned by Caligula or committed suicide.
 She never loved her son Claudius, calling him a monster and a fool, but he posthumously made her Augusta in 41 A.D. and issued all her coinage.

 , c.
 41 - 42 A.D.; obverse ANTONIA AVGVSTA

 in left; from the Jyrki Muona Collection; rare (R2)

-Catalog current as of Monday, October 23, 2017.
+Catalog current as of Tuesday, January 23, 2018.

 Page created in 0.577 seconds.